korovev/DDPG_PER_LIGHTNING/README.md

 **Authors**: [Luca Iezzi](https://github.com/korovev) and [Giulia Ciabatti](https://github.com/Giulia1809).

-This consists of a complete reimplementation of [DDPG with PrioritizedExperience Replay](https://arxiv.org/abs/1511.05952), and its adaptation on Pendulum-v1 and MountainCarContinuous-v0, one of the environments from [OpenAI Gym](https://www.gymlibrary.dev/).
+This consists of a complete reimplementation of [DDPG with PrioritizedExperience Replay](https://arxiv.org/abs/1511.05952), and its adaptation on Pendulum-v1 and MountainCarContinuous-v0, from [OpenAI Gym](https://www.gymlibrary.dev/).

 |    **Agent playing**   |
 |:-----------------------:|